 There is not a one-size-fits-all answer to this question.
 However, typically a person decides it is time to seek professional help when she feels increasingly overwhelmed and does not see a clear way out of this situation using her usual resources and coping mechanisms.
 In some cases the person may not be as aware that she could benefit from seeking outside help as those closest to her are.
 The most obvious situation in which seeking professional help is recommended is when any safety concerns are present, as in the case of suicidal thoughts and any attempts, and other high-risk behaviors, like self-injury and severe drug and alcohol use.

-Why can’t I just talk to a close friend?
+11. Why can’t I just talk to a close friend?

 Relying on the support of close, trusted friends can certainly be a helpful coping strategy when you are feeling stressed out or overwhelmed.
 However, sometimes it is more beneficial to speak to someone who has the training and experience to help you deal with a particular problem.
 Friends are usually well-intentioned but often are unable to take as objective a perspective as a trained therapist can.
 When speaking to a professional confidentiality is also guaranteed.
 Further, you don’t have to worry about your relationship getting negatively impacted in some way as you potentially do when you open up to a friend or family member about a particular problem.
 For example, once you start feeling better you could start avoiding your confidant so you are not reminded of that difficult time in your life.

-How does therapy work?
+12. How does therapy work?

 Generally speaking, therapy works by providing new perspective and ways to deal with the issues with which you’ve been struggling.
 The unique qualities of the therapeutic relationship or environment, e.g., confidential, non-judgmental and supportive, promote healing and growth as you feel more comfortable sharing your innermost thoughts and feelings.
 Further, therapy can instill hope and confidence that your life can improve as you begin to see your issues as more manageable and gain new tools and coping strategies.

-Don’t you get tired of listening to people’s problems all day long?
+13. Don’t you get tired of listening to people’s problems all day long?

 My answer is rarely.
 A large part of my extensive training as a therapist is in how to set healthy, appropriate boundaries with clients that will facilitate growth and positive change.
 When I first sit down with someone who has sought out my therapy services, I experience a real sense of hope as this person has taken the first and often most difficult step to getting a handle on that with which they’ve been struggling.
 I agree with therapist Mary Pipher when she says, “I’m not listening to people’s problems, I’m listening for solutions.”3 Another essential aspect of my work is self-care; as therapists, if we’re not taking care of ourselves, then we’re not in a position to be taking care of others’ mental health needs.
-Therefore, I make it a priority to try to live a healthy, balanced lifestyle.
+Therefore, I make it a priority to try to practice regular self-care and live a healthy lifestyle.

-Can you prescribe medication?
+14. Can you prescribe medication?